PhCourau/Gene-s_eye_view_of_quantitative_genetics/README.md

 # Gene-s_eye_view_of_quantitative_genetics

-The file propagation simulates a population from individual-based models, with selection, drift, mutation and strong recombination.
-It contains a function Simulate which returns the vector of allele frequencies at each locus.

-The file bifurcation solves numerically the stationary distribution parameters for stabilising/disrupting selection.
-In particular the function plot_bifurcations will plot the mean trait value at equilibrium as a function of s.
+The file bifurcation.py is self-contained.
+Using function Figurebif() will yield Figure 1 (with the pitchfork bifurcation).

+The file plot_propagation_chaos contains the function Figure_propchaos() which will plot Figure 2.
+It relies on two other files.
+The file PDE_evolution contains the function simulate_PDE which approximates with an Euler method.
+The file Simulate contains the function Simulate() which generates the population.